-Each dot in the chart below was a member of the House of Representatives in 1974.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Carey is shown as a purple triangle. (analysis methodology)
+Carey is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1974 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Carey sponsored bills primarily in these issue areas:

 Social Welfare (27%) Taxation (15%) Government Operations and Politics (14%) Labor and Employment (10%) Private Legislation (10%) Transportation and Public Works (9%) Health (8%) Armed Forces and National Security (8%)